Lions Club of Gawler Incorporated

 1989 Lions Club of Gawler hosted the Lions District Convention.

-2000 Lions Club of Gawler was offered to Adopt -A-Station to lease and care for,the Gawler Railway Station including the Railway Station Masters hous and carpark area.It was suggested that we hold a Sunday Market: the market started with 12 stalls and has grown to what it is today.
+2000 Lions Club of Gawler was invited to by Adopt -A-Station to lease and care for,the Gawler Railway Station including the Railway Station Masters hous and carpark area.It was suggested that we hold a Sunday Market: The market started with 12 stalls and has grown to what it is today.

 All monies raised from the Market and Catering goes towards projects in our community, and Lions nationally and International approved projects.

-We as Members are very proud and we thank our pioneering gentlemen who saw the need in Gawler to start up a Lions Club in Gawler.
+We as Members are very proud and we thank our pioneering gentlemen who saw the need to start up a Lions Club in Gawler.